Printing Methods and Surface Treatments for Lightweight Materials

 Shiny packaging surfaces

-Note: some students mistakenly think UV lacquer offers protection against UV light, however it does not: it cures/sets using UV light
+Note: some students mistakenly think UV lacquer protects against UV light, but instead it cures/sets using UV light.

 Hot foil blocking